 Apple AirPods ProFull Review

-Like all other Apple headphones that come with the H1 chip such as the original AirPods or the Beats Solo Pro, pairing to these is as easy as hitting “Connect” on the card that pops up on your device.
+Like all other Apple headphones that come with the H1 chip such as the AirPods (3rd generation), pairing is as easy as hitting “Connect” on the card that pops up on your device.
 What sets the AirPods Pro apart from the pack is that Apple includes silicone ear tips and a software-powered ear tip fit test (iOS only) to ensure that you’ve found the right fit.
 You also get other nifty features like noise cancelling and a transparency mode.
 The latter uses microphones to help you hear what’s going on around you.

-The case still charges via Lightning cable despite how the included cable is USB-C to Lightning.
+The case still charges via Lightning cable, and Apple provides USB-C to Lightning.
 So close Apple, so close.
-Still, you can always throw them on any Qi wireless charger to juice them up which is nice.
+Still, you can always throw it on any Qi wireless charger to juice them up which is nice.
 You can expect about 5 hours of battery life with active noise cancelling turned on.
+If you bought your AirPods Pro after October 26, 2021, it should include a MagSafe compatible charging case, which Apple doesn’t sell as a separate add-on right now.

 Related: Apple AirPods Pro vs Sony WF-1000XM4

-The long stem is much shorter now, and it’s actually functional now: you can squeeze it or long-press it to control playback and toggle active noise cancelling.
+The long stem is much shorter, and it’s actually functional now: you can squeeze it or long-press it to control playback and toggle active noise cancelling.
 Microphone quality is very good for a set of earbuds, but the mics can’t completely nullify wind noise.

-Taking into account the ease of use, versatility, and reliable connectivity, Apple’s new AirPods Pro are unsurprisingly the best iPhone earbuds on the market.
+Taking into account the ease of use, versatility, and reliable connectivity, the Apple AirPods Pro is unsurprisingly the best iPhone earbuds on the market.
 Say what you will about the one-trillion-dollar company, it knows how to produce products that play nicely with each other.
-And if you already own a handful of Apple products, the AirPods are the next logical purchase for seamless integration into your daily routine.
+And if you already own a handful of Apple products, the AirPods is the next logical purchase for seamless integration into your daily routine.

 What you should know about the best Apple earbuds